SoftInstigate/restheart-examples/user-signup/README.md

 1. `cd user-signup`
 1. Build the plugin with `mvn package` (uses the maven-dependency-plugin to copy the jar of the external dependency to /target/lib)
-1. Copy both the service JAR `target/user-signup.jar `and `target/lib/*` into `../../restheart/plugins/` folder
+1. Copy both the plugins JAR `target/user-signup.jar` and `target/lib/*` into the directory `../../restheart/plugins/`
-1. Start MongoDB in your localhost.
+1. Start MongoDB on your localhost.
-1. cd into the restheart distribution you have previously downloaded and uncompressed.
+1. cd into the restheart directory
-1. Edit the `etc/restheart.yml` as update the configuration as described in the following section **Configuration**
+1. Edit the `etc/restheart.yml`as described in the following section **Configuration**
 1. Start the process: `java -jar restheart.jar etc/restheart.yml -e etc/default.properties`.

 ### Configuration

 You need to configure the `emailVerificationSender` interceptor with the connection parameters of an SMTP server (needed to send the verification emails).
-Add the following snippet to the `plugins-args` section of `etc/restheart.yml` (work with gmail but any SMTP server with SSL support should work):
+Add the following snippet to the `plugins-args` section of `etc/restheart.yml` (this has been tested with gmail but any SMTP server with SSL support should work):

 ```
 plugins-args: